WessamH74/Hespress-text-classification/README.md

 9. Defined a linear kernel for SVM and it is considered as binary classification (one vs rest) (ensemble learning).
 10. Looped over classes to create a binary classifier for each class to train on it.
 11. Looped over classifiers to predict probabilities and determine the class according to the max probability.
-12. Evaluated the performance using (accuracy, f1-score, precision, recall) per class.
+12. Evaluated the performance using (accuracy, f1-score, precision, and recall) per class.
 13. Calculated the confusion matrix.